loosolab/MAMPOK/docs/source/concepts.rst

 1. Mampok reads the Mamplan and looks up the cluster name in the config.
 2. It finds the matching Mamplate file using ``project.tool``.
 3. The optional ``container`` section in the Mamplan is **deep-merged** on top of the Mamplate's container definition.
-List fields are replaced; dict fields are merged recursively.
+Dict fields are merged recursively;
+   list fields are replaced entirely by the Mamplan value.

+   Example: if the Mamplate defines ``resources.requests.cpu: "500m"`` and the Mamplan overrides only ``resources.requests.memory: "4Gi"``, the result keeps both — ``cpu`` from the Mamplate, ``memory`` from the Mamplan.
+If the Mamplate defines ``args: ["--host=0.0.0.0"]`` and the Mamplan sets ``args: ["--host=0.0.0.0", "--dark-mode"]``, the Mamplate's list is discarded entirely and the Mamplan's list is used.
 4. **Template tokens** of the form ``__section.key__`` in the Mamplate's ``command``, ``args``, and ``env`` fields are expanded using values from the Mamplan.
 For example, ``__project.files__`` becomes the comma-joined